LenixDev/scripts/README.md

 # Gifted_files
-This is a a developed FiveM gifted files from Lenix
+This is a developed FiveM gifted files from Lenix